 Death and Memorial in Scotland

 McFarland mentions wider reasons in Scotland for differing attitudes towards death other than those as a result of the Reformation.
-These include the industrial revolution which lead to growth of population in cities and of leisure time and commercialisation.
+These include the Industrial Revolution, which led to the growth of population in cities and of leisure time and commercialisation.

 References